 Where can I find more information on G2 licence conditions and restrictions?

-Everything you need to know about getting licensed to drive in Ontario can be found on the provincial government website.
+Everything you need to know about getting licensed to drive in Ontario can be found on the provincial government website, or in the Official Ministry of Transportation (MTO) Driver’s Handbook.

 Can I buy a car if I have my G2?

-Yes, but before buying a car, you’ll want to get an idea of how much insurance will cost; use InsuranceHotline.com to compare auto insurance quotes to see which cars will cost less to insure.
+Yes, but before buying a car, you’ll want to get an idea of how much insurance will cost.
+Compare auto insurance quotes at InsuranceHotline.com to see which cars will cost less to insure.

 Do I need auto insurance if I have my G2?